udayreddy29/aws-codepipeline-sam/README.md

 # aws-codepipeline-sam
-This code is responsible for creating codepipeline for AWS SAM
+This code is responsible for creating codepipeline for AWS SAM.

 This code is used to create CI/CD pipeline for serverless applications on AWS.
 There are 3 stages involved in the CI/CD pipeline.
 They are: